 - Virtual Murder Mystery party

-All of these activities require active employee engagement and encourage employees to make lasting connections and memories.
+These activities all require active employee engagement and encourage employees to make lasting connections and memories.

 The Best Team-Building Activities for Large Groups